-Associate Professor, OPIM Department, Wharton School, University
+Associate Professor, Operations, Information and Decisions, Wharton School, University

 Now or Later: A Simple Policy for Effective Dual Sourcing in Capacitated Systems (2008), with Alan